Woman health researcher

 • Have accepted or started a postdoctoral appointment at University of Calgary

-• Have received their PhD no more than 3 years prior to the date of application.
-Be less four years into a postdoctoral appointment at the University of Calgary
+• Have received their PhD no more than 5 years prior to the date of application.
+Be less than five years into a postdoctoral appointment at the University of Calgary.

 • Have applied no more than once before for a Fellowship from Alberta Innovates (i.e. can apply two times in total to the University of Calgary’s competitions);

-• The Adjudication Committee will determine if candidates will receive a PFHI or Enhancement Fellowship.
+• The Adjudication Committee will determine whether candidates will receive a PFHI or be invited to hold a one-year Enhancement Fellowship.

 • Must start award within 6 months of receiving notification